aristo85/rn-auth-link-to-nest/README.md

-# rn-auth-link-to-nest is blueprint authentication (email, facebook, reset forgot password).
+This is a [React Native] project blueprint authentication (email, facebook, reset forgot password).